-These delicious tarts are to die for!
-I mean out of all three of the tarts I made a couple of weeks ago, these were my favorite ones.
-These scrumptious tarts are filled with baby heirloom tomatoes, mushrooms, garlic, onions, seasoned with several wonderful spices and topped with four different kinds of hard cheese: Parmesan, Asiago, Fontina, and Pecorino Romano.
-The savory flavors in these tarts from all the veggies mixed with the depth from the cheeses and then the addition of these flavorful spices made these the most mouthwatering miniature tarts you can possibly imagine.
+These Heirloom Tomato Tarts are to die for!
+Out of all three of the tarts I made a couple of weeks ago, these were my favorite ones.
+These scrumptious tarts are filled with baby heirloom tomatoes, mushrooms, garlic and onions.
+They’re seasoned with several wonderful spices and topped with four different kinds of hard cheese: Parmesan, Asiago, Fontina, and Pecorino Romano.
+Talk about mouthwatering comfort food.
+This is it!

-I wanted to make an heirloom tomato tart but the only kind of heirloom tomatoes I could find at the store when I was ready to make these tarts were baby heirloom tomatoes, so that’s what I used.
+I wanted to make an Heirloom Tomato Tart from scratch.
+Unfortunately, the only kind of heirloom tomatoes I could find at the store were baby heirloom tomatoes.
+So that’s what I used.
 I actually ran out of tart pans and had to go to the store to find more!
 I think I ended up using about 15 miniature tart pans in all.
-I really like making tarts and don’t know why I haven’t made them more often–whether for fruit pies, veggie or meat pies, quiches, or anything of that nature.
+I really like making tarts and don’t know why I haven’t made them more often.
+They’re terrific for fruit pies, veggie or meat pies, quiches, or anything of that nature.

 This is one of those kinds of recipes that you can easily wing it with what you have on hand.
 You certainly don’t have to make as many tarts as I made.
 The only reason I made so many was because I was trying to use up all my remaining pie crust.
 Cut the recipe back and just layer the ingredients based on how many you really need to prepare for.

-Heirloom Tomato Tarts with Mushrooms and Leeks are A-M-A-Z-I-N-G!!!!!
+Heirloom Tomato Tarts are A-M-A-Z-I-N-G!!!!!